 - Publishing – articles, books and website.

-Elected officers of DAHG, who form the Management Committee of the Group, are:
+Elected officers of DAHG for the year 2017-2018, who form the Management Committee of the Group, are:

 - Vice-Chairman: Tim Hickson